anatoly314/async-habr-translate/README.md

 })
 ```

-In any case, it's important to understand: despite the many advantages of promises, you will still need to use callback functions in some places, and that's okay.
-Event handlers and many asynchronous API methods, such as setTimeout, work through them, so in such cases, there's no point in promisifying and it's more convenient to use callback functions.
+In any case, it's important to understand: despite the many advantages of promises, you will still need to use callback functions in some situations, and that's okay.
+Event handlers and many asynchronous API methods, such as `setTimeout`, work with callbacks, so in such cases, there's no point in promisifying and it's more convenient to use callback functions.
 After all, we will also need them to create a promise.
-The main thing to remember is that if there is a chain of sequential calls somewhere, promises must be used there.
+The main thing to remember is that if there is a chain of sequential calls somewhere, promises should be used to improve code readability and error handling.
 ### Coroutines

 Promises are the foundation for working with asynchrony, but there is a very convenient async/await extension built on top of this foundation, which is implemented thanks to coroutines.

 A coroutine (cooperative concurrently executed routine) is a co-program or, in simpler terms, a special function that can pause its work, remember its state, and has multiple entry and exit points.

 In JavaScript, generator functions act as coroutines, returning an iterator.
-The iterator can pause its work, remember its current state, and interact with external code through .next and .throw.
+The iterator can pause its work, remember its current state, and interact with external code through `.next` and `.throw`.

 Thanks to these capabilities of coroutines, you can write a [special function](https://www.promisejs.org/generators/) like this: